Asymptotic theory of cepstral random fields: Introduction

-For a stationary Gaussian random field, it is natural to impose a Markov structure, as described in \citet{rueheld:2010}, in order to obtain an inverse covariance matrix (i.e., a precision matrix) that has a sparse structure, because this will ensure speedy computation of maximum likelihood estimates. \citet{rueheld:2010} show how careful specification of conditional distributions generates a well-defined random field.
-However, this technique relies upon imposing {\it a priori} a sparse structure on the precision matrix, i.e., demanding that many conditional precisions be zero.
-In contrast, the cepstral random field does not generate a sparse covariance (or precision) matrix, and yet always yields a well-defined spatial random field.
-It is actually a general way of specifying a non-isotropic random field when we do not have prior notions about conditional variances or precisions, and in particular for fields that are not Markovian.
+For a stationary Gaussian random field, it is natural to impose a Markov structure, as described in Rue and Held \cite{rueheld:2010}, in order to obtain an inverse covariance matrix (i.e., a precision matrix) that has a sparse structure, because this will ensure speedy computation of maximum likelihood estimates.
+Rue and Held \cite{rueheld:2010} show how careful specification of conditional distributions generates a well-defined random field.
+However, this technique relies upon imposing a priori a sparse structure on the precision matrix, that is, demanding that many conditional precisions be zero.
+In contrast, the cepstral random field does not generate a sparse covariance (or precision) matrix, and yet always yields a well-defined spatial random field; this occurs because the model is formulated in the frequency domain by ensuring a positive spectral density.
+This frequency-domain approach provides a general way of specifying a nonisotropic random field, which is useful when we do not have a~prior notion about conditional variances or precisions.

-The cepstral random field allows for unconstrained optimization of the objective function, i.e., each model coefficient can be any real number independently of the others; this appealing property is in marked contrast to other models and approaches, such as moving averages or Markov random fields (these require constraints on parameters to achieve identifiability and/or a well-defined process).
-Despite these advantages, the cepstral random field model, first developed by \citet{solo1986modeling}, has only played a minor role.
-In the development of this model, \citet{solo1986modeling} presents estimation approaches by both log periodogram regression and Whittle maximum likelihood.
-Additionally, based on information criterion, Mallows' $C_p$, and hypothesis testing, the author briefly describes methods for model selection.
-Broadly speaking, \citet{solo1986modeling} presents an approach to modeling cepstral random fields, based on regression and Whittle maximum likelihood, and leaves the asymptotic properties of the estimators untreated.
+The cepstral random field allows for unconstrained optimization of the objective function, that is, each model coefficient can be any real number independently of the others; this appealing property is in marked contrast to other models and approaches, such as moving averages or Markov random fields (these require constraints on parameters to achieve identifiability and/or a well-defined process).
+In the development of this model, Solo \cite{solo1986modeling} presents estimation approaches by both log periodogram regression and Whittle maximum likelihood, but does not derive the asymptotic properties of estimators.
+Based on information criterion, Mallows's $C_p$, and hypothesis testing, the author briefly describes methods for model selection.
+Some key advantages of the cepstral model are that it is well defined (because it is defined through the spectral density), it is identifiable and the cepstral parameter estimates are asymptotically uncorrelated with one another.